Council-managed Caravan Parks Draft Master Plan

 To read the 2018 Queenscliffe Council-Managed Caravan Parks Draft Master Plan Report, click here and then click on the red 'Download All' button.
 Copies are also available for review at Council's offices at 50 Learmonth Street, Queenscliff.

 Council has prepared a set of Community Updates about the draft Master Plan options for Council's caravan parks.
-These will be available at the Community Open House Sessions, and you can click on the links below to download a copy of the Community Update for each caravan park.
+Please click on the links below to download a copy of the Community Update for each caravan park.

 The Borough of Queenscliffe manages four caravan parks: